 Other includes residual activities that do not meet the criteria for disclosure as a separate reportable business, such as asset and liability management activities including net securities gains or losses, ACL for investment securities, certain trading activities, certain runoff consumer loan portfolios, private equity investments, intercompany eliminations, corporate overhead net of allocations, tax adjustments that are not allocated to business segments, exited businesses and the residual impact from FTP operations.
 Other earnings declined in both the quarterly and year-to-date comparisons.
-Amounts for the second quarter of 2024 were driven by the residual impacts from FTP due to the interest rate environment, and the loss related to the repositioning of the investment securities portfolio, along with the expense related to a PNC Foundation contribution.
-Other earnings for the first six months of 2024 also included the additional expense related to the increase in the FDIC's expected losses.
+Amounts for the second third quarter of 2024 were driven by the residual impacts from FTP due to the interest rate environment, and environment.
+Other earnings for the first nine months of 2024 also included the loss related to the repositioning of the investment securities portfolio, along with the expense related to a PNC Foundation contribution.
+Other earnings for the first six months of 2024 also included the additional expense expenses related to the increase in the FDIC's FDIC's expected losses, losses and a PNC Foundation contribution